Spectral triples for the Sierpinski Gasket: Introduction

 Similar formulas have been recently considered in \cite{PeBe,JuSa}.
-Moreover, spectral triples can reproduce topological invariants.
-Indeed, a spectral triple gives rise to a class in the K-homology of the algebra $\ca$, hence pairs with K-theory.
+Finally, we recall that spectral triples produce topological invariants.
+Indeed, a spectral triple gives rise to a class in the K-homology of the algebra $\ca$, hence it pairs with K-theory.
 Such pairing may be expressed in terms of the Fredholm module $(\ca,\ch,F)$ associated with the spectral triple, $F$ being the phase of $D$.
-In particular, if the triple is odd, and $u$ is an invertible element of $\ca$, the pairing is given by $u\to \ind(P_+uP_+)$, where $P_+$ is the projection on the positive part of the spectrum of $F$, and $P_+uP_+$ is a Fredholm operator acting on the space $P_+\ch$.
+In particular, if the triple is odd, and $u$ is an invertible element of $\ca$, the pairing is given by the index map $u\to \ind(P_+uP_+)$, where $P_+$ is the projection on the positive part of the spectrum of $F$, and $P_+uP_+$ is a Fredholm operator acting on the space $P_+\ch$.

-As mentioned above, one of the features of Noncommutative Geometry is that it non only describes noncommutative manifolds, such as the quantum torus or the various quantum spheres, but it is also able to describe some classical (e.g. based on points) but singular geometries.
+As mentioned above, one of the features of Noncommutative Geometry is that it non only applies to noncommutative manifolds, such as noncommutative tori, quantum groups \cite{CFK} or the various quantum spheres, but it is also able to describe some classical (e.g. dealing with points of a topological space) but singular geometries.
 The first example of this fact was given by Connes in \cite{Co}, where a spectral triple was assigned to the Cantor set.
 Such a triple could reconstruct dimension, measure and distance of the fractal set, as well as the pairing with K-theory.
 The peculiar aspects of the construction are the following: the triple is a direct sum of triples associated with elementary building blocks; the building blocks are the lacunas of the fractal, namely the boundaries of the removed intervals in the Cantor set.
-The first idea can easily be adapted to self-similar fractals, by choosing as building blocks the images of a suitable set via compositions of similarities.
+The first idea can easily be adapted to self-similar fractals, by choosing as building blocks the images of a suitable subset via compositions of similarities.
 This has been exploited in \cite{CIS} for the Sierpinski gasket (as anticipated in \cite{CIL}), where the building blocks are the lacunas of the gasket, meant as the boundaries of the removed triangles in $K$.
 Again, dimension, measure, distance and pairing with K-theory are reconstructed in spectral terms.

+Let us mention here that, as far as the volume measure is concerned, a Connes'-like formula for P.C.F.~self-similar fractals was obtained already in the paper of Kigami and Lapidus, \cite{KiLa}.